A Monograph by

 The following morning I awoke to the morning light feeling rested.
 I took my first shower in days.
 I had used wet wipes during the journey to keep fairly clean, but water was wonderful.

 I got to the sports arena at about 8:00.
 Very few media people were there.
 News of the arrival of the first wave of migrants had apparently not reached media folks.
-I went past security and talked to the folks inside through the bars.
+I got past security and talked to the folks inside through the bars of the closed gate.

 “Is Miguel here?”

 They looked at me like I was from another planet.

 “There is no one named Miguel here…Miguel who?”

 I didn’t know his last name so I started all over…I’m on a mission from God…(laughs and smiles)…I want to take photos of the migrant caravan as a personal project of mine…pictures that give value and dignity…I liked them and they seemed to like me…it was good.